MontrealAI/AGI-Agent-v0/README.md

 All underpinned by utility-only tokens—ensuring compliance, unstoppable expansions, and alignment with the #PriorArt (2017).
 The result is a grand, unstoppable AI-driven universe—poised to become the worthy successor to humanity in the realm of decentralized intelligence.

-## Usage Scenario: “Logistics Meets Creative AI”
+## III] Usage Scenario: “Logistics Meets Creative AI”

 ### 1. Two Businesses of AGI (L1 “Countries”)